binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Rootkit detection
 * Real-time log file monitoring and analysis (you may already have something else doing this)
 * Intrusion Prevention System (IPS) features as well: blocking attacks in real-time
-* Alerts can go to a databases MySQL or PostgreSQL or other types of [outputs](https://ossec-docs.readthedocs.io/en/latest/manual/output/index.html)
+* Alerts can go to a database such as MySQL or PostgreSQL, or other types of [outputs](https://ossec-docs.readthedocs.io/en/latest/manual/output/index.html)
-* There is a PHP web UI that runs on Apache if you would rather look at pretty outputs vs log files.
+* There is a PHP web UI that runs on Apache if you would rather look at pretty outputs versus log files.

 **What I like**

-To me, the ability to scan in real-time off-sets the fact that the agents in most cases have binaries installed.
+The ability to scan in real-time offsets the fact that the agents, in most cases, require installed binaries.
 This hinders the attacker from [covering their tracks](#vps-identify-risks-lack-of-visibility).

-Can be configured to scan systems in [real](https://ossec-docs.readthedocs.io/en/latest/manual/syscheck/index.html#realtime-options)–[time](https://ossec-docs.readthedocs.io/en/latest/manual/syscheck/index.html#real-time-monitoring) based on [inotify](https://en.wikipedia.org/wiki/Inotify) events.
+OSSEC can be configured to scan systems in [real](https://ossec-docs.readthedocs.io/en/latest/manual/syscheck/index.html#realtime-options)–[time](https://ossec-docs.readthedocs.io/en/latest/manual/syscheck/index.html#real-time-monitoring) based on [inotify](https://en.wikipedia.org/wiki/Inotify) events.

-Backed by a large company Trend Micro.
+It's backed by a large company: Trend Micro.

 Options: Install options for starters.
-You have the options of:
+These include:

 * Agent-less installation as described above
 * Local installation: Used to secure and protect a single host
 * Agent installation: Used to secure and protect hosts while reporting back to a central OSSEC server
 * Server installation: Used to aggregate information

-Can install a web UI on the manager, so you need Apache, PHP, MySQL.
+You can install a web UI on the manager, so you need Apache, PHP, MySQL.

 If you are going to be checking many machines, OSSEC will scale.

 **What I like less**

-* Unlike Stealth, The fact that something usually has to be installed on the agents
+* Unlike Stealth, the fact is that something usually has to be installed on the agents
 * The packages are not in the standard repositories.
-The downloads, PGP keys and directions are here: [https://ossec.github.io/downloads.html](https://ossec.github.io/downloads.html).
+The downloads, PGP keys, and directions are here: [https://ossec.github.io/downloads.html](https://ossec.github.io/downloads.html).
-* I think Ossec may be doing to much and if you do not like the way it does one thing, you may be stuck with it.
-Personally I really like the idea of a tool doing one thing, doing it well and providing plenty of configuration options to change the way it does its one thing.
-This provides huge flexibility and minimises your dependency on a suite of tools and/or libraries
+* I think OSSEC may be doing too much, and if you do not like the way it does one thing, you may be stuck with it.
+Personally, I really like the idea of a tool doing one thing, doing it well, and providing plenty of configuration options to change the way it does its one thing.
+This provides huge flexibility, and minimises your dependency on a suite of tools and/or libraries
 * Information overload.
-There seems to be a lot to get your head around to get it set-up.
-There are a lot of install options documented (books, inter-webs, official docs).
-It takes a bit to workout exactly the best procedure for your environment, in saying that it does have scalability on its side.
+There seems to be a lot to get your head wrapped around in order to get it set up.
+There are a lot of install options documented (books, Internet, official docs).
+It takes a bit to work out exactly the best procedure for your environment, in saying that, it does have scalability on its side

 ##### Deeper with Stealth {#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth}

-And why it rose to the top.
+Stealth rose to the top, here's why.

 You can find the source on [GitHub](https://github.com/fbb-git/stealth)

 **Who is Behind Stealth?**

 Author: Frank B. Brokken.
-An admirable job for one person.
+This is an admirable job for one person.
 Frank is not a fly-by-nighter though.
 Stealth was first presented to Congress in 2003.
-It is still actively maintained and used by a few.
-It is one of GNU/Linux’s dirty little secrets I think.
-It is a great idea implemented, makes a tricky job simple and does it in an elegant way.
+It is still actively maintained.
+It is one of GNU/Linux's dirty little secrets I think.
+It is a great idea implemented, makes a tricky job simple, and does it in an elegant way.

 **[Documentation](https://fbb-git.github.io/stealth/)**

-All hosted on GitHub.
+All documentation is hosted on GitHub.

 * [4.01.05 (2016-05-14)](https://packages.debian.org/stretch/stealth)
   * [man page](https://fbb-git.github.io/stealth/stealthman.html)